Rekha-jangir/Rekha-jangir/README.md

 - 👋 Hi, I’m @Rekha-jangir
-- 👀 I’m interested in web development
-- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me rekhajangir6789@gmail.com

 <!---